h2oai/h2o-llmstudio/CONTRIBUTING.md

 ## Setting up your development environment

-Assuming you develop on Linux (unless you are working on a dedicated feature for another OS), follow the instructions in [README](https://github.com/h2oai/h2o-llmstudio/blob/main/README.md) to set up your environment.
+Follow the instructions in [README](https://github.com/h2oai/h2o-llmstudio/blob/main/README.md) to set up your environment.
 Run `make setup-dev` instead of `make setup` to install the development dependencies.

 ## Running linters and tests